jemmons/MyNameIsURL/README.md

 ```

 ### HostSuffix
-Wraps an array of domain names to later match against the suffix of a URL’s `host`, split into domains.
+Wraps an array of domain names to later match against some suffix of a URL’s `host`, split into domains.

 ```swift
 let url = URL(string: "http://www.example.com")!